gobold/node-version-checker/README.md

 checker();
 ```

 Checker will throw an error if the versions don't match the rules.
-You an optionally pass in an options object to modify behavior:
+You can optionally pass in an options object to modify behavior:

 ```js
 const checker = require('node-version-checker/checker');